AK Bolt Cleaning/Disassembly/Assembly

 Quick Summary

-Keep your AK bolt functioning reliably by ensuring the firing pin channel and bolt face remain dry and unlubricated.
-Use isopropyl alcohol for degreasing after cleaning with products like Ballistol.
+The critical step in cleaning an AK bolt is ensuring the firing pin channel and bolt face remain completely dry and unlubricated.
+This prevents oil from attracting debris, which can cause malfunctions like light primer strikes.
+Use isopropyl alcohol for degreasing after cleaning carbon buildup with a suitable solvent like Ballistol.

 Chapters